Denise Fox: Storylines

-Following her release, Denise and Jack reconcile and plan a family barbecue.
-However, his affair with Stacey is exposed by Martin Fowler (James Bye).
+Following her release, Denise and Jack reconcile, but his affair with Stacey is exposed by Martin Fowler (James Bye).
 Upset, Denise leaves with Chelsea.
 Upon returning home, after discussing things with Amy and Ricky, Denise informs Jack that she wants a divorce.
 As the concrete in the café begins to crack, the group becomes anxious that Keanu's body may be discovered.
 Stacey helps Denise retrieve her D necklace, and while they are digging up the concrete, Jack walks in.
 Denise is forced to confess that Keanu's body is buried under the floor and that she and Stacey were involved in covering up his murder.
-Jack offers to assist Denise, but she refuses to reconcile, despite his request to resume their marriage.
-Months later Denise supports Jack after Amy is injured in a stampede at Peggy's.
+Jack offers to assist Denise, but she refuses to reconcile.
+Denise later supports Jack after Amy is injured in a stampede at Peggy's.
 They grow close again and decide to reunite.
-However, Denise discovers that Chelsea was responsible for the accident, and not her stepdaughter Penny (Kitty Castledine).
-Denise agrees to hide this from Jack, but eventually reveals the truth.
-When she sees Jack and Stacey together, Denise reveals that she cannot forget about their affair and breaks up with Jack.
+Denise discovers that Chelsea was responsible for the accident, and not her stepdaughter Penny (Kitty Castledine).
+However, when Denise sees Jack and Stacey together, Denise reveals that she cannot forget about their affair and breaks up with Jack.